 Agreements cover a wide range of issues including pay, working time, health and safety, grievance and disciplinary procedures, bonuses and sick pay.

-There is not a full system of pay indexation, but the government sets minimum amounts – in absolute figures rather than in percentages – by which pay should go up each year.
-This pay increase, which is known as the “cost-of-living adjustment” (COLA) and is implemented annually through national standard orders, is linked to inflation, calculated on the basis of the Retail Price Index.
+It is not a full system of pay indexation, but the government sets minimum amounts – in absolute figures rather than in percentages – by which pay should go up each year.
+The COLA figure is calculated annually based on the increase of the Retail Price Index (a measure of inflation) and the new figure must be paid to all employees from 1 January each year.

 In Malta it is the union – provided it is recognised by the employer – that normally represents the employee at workplace level.
-But EU directives have led to new arrangements for non-unionised employees.
-But it does not seem that these have been taken up to any extent.
-In addition, they still give clear primacy to the union, as they disappear if a union is established.
+However, EU directives have led to new arrangements for non-unionised employees, although it does not seem that these have been taken up to any extent.
+In addition, Maltese legislation still gives clear primacy to the union, as non-union arrangements disappear if a union is established.

 This addition is in large part to meet the requirements of EU directives covering the provision of a general framework for information and consultation, as well as information and consultation in cases of redundancy and business transfer.
 In all three cases, arrangements have been made to allow non-unionised employees to be represented.
 There is no detailed information on the extent to which these arrangements have been used, although it seems that the take up has been very limited.